jfrome1/NTW2029/src/content/docs/course-ntw2029/assignments/papers/p2-8-full-draft-and-outline.md

 	- the introduction will not have a highlighted topic sentence
 	- max one topic sentence per paragraph
 	- topic sentences are almost always the first or second sentence in the paragraph
+- Feedback questions: on your draft and/or outline, please use the Word "comment" feature to ask me up to 10 questions.
+I will prioritize answering those questions in my feedback.

 ## Guidelines